pranav-P92/AWS-SAA/README.md

      - send notifications to SNS or subscribe to events using EventBridge

-### Amazon DynamoDB
+### Amazon DynamoDB (NoSQL)
-- it is a fast, scalable NoSQL database.
+- it is a fast, scalable **NoSQL database.**
-- stores data in tables
+- stores data in tables different from traditional relational database tables.
 - scales to massive workloads, distributed database.
 - millions of requests per second
 - integrated with IAM for security, authorization and administration

 - dynamoDB is made of tables
-	- each table has a primary key (must be decided at craetion time)
+	- each table has a primary key (must be decided at creation time)
 	- each table can have an infinite no of items (rows)
 	- each item has attributes (can be added over time- can be null) (columns)
 - maximum size of an item is 400kb